5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 ` followed by `git reset --hard origin/master`.
 The Raspberry Pi image does this automatically every 24 hours.*

 ---
+**Update 1.5.5** *(CRITICAL UPDATE)* :

+* Fixed connection closed problem causing no tracking ability.
+* Changed Tracker to work with the newest WhatsApp version.
+* Added filter option to timeline page to filter any tracker events.
+* Added tracker option to ignore `connection closed` errors (to prevent spamming in the GUI).

+---
 **Update 1.5.4** :

 * Fixed notifications not being sent for privacy changes and errors.